scroll-tech/scroll/contracts/docs/apis/L2ScrollMessenger.md

 function counterpart() external view returns (address)
 ```

-The address of L1ScrollMessenger contract in L1.
+The address of counterpart ScrollMessenger contract in L1/L2.